-If you are interested in participating in IETF 100 but are unable to travel to Singapore, this page provides the information you need to connect to the meeting sessions.
+If you are interested in participating in IETF 102 but are unable to travel to Montreal, this page provides the information you need to connect to the meeting sessions.

-The official IETF 100 agenda is available on the IETF Datatracker.
+The official IETF 102 agenda is (or will be shortly) available on the IETF Datatracker.
 It provides links to session materials (agendas, presentations, etc.) and you can use the agenda to join the Meetecho sessions, audio streams, and jabber rooms for individual sessions.
-Be sure to note the time zone for the IETF 100 venue.
+Be sure to note the time zone for the IETF 102 venue.
 The meeting agenda is also provided in UTC.